Why Do You NEED To Make an Audiobook?

 How The Cost Of Your Book is Determined

 Please don’t message me to gripe about my price or tell me someone else or another does it cheaper because I don’t care.
 I’m picky and don’t need the work, and as you can see I am not having trouble getting hired for projects I like.
 So, if you want me to be the voice of your audiobook and you write books in my niche/preferred genres (Christian non-fiction, especially Charismatic/Pentecostal themes), these are my rates:

-Factoring in how much time it takes me to record (at least 2x the amount of time it takes just to read your book out loud into my mic), edit, and master it (about 4-6 x the time it takes to record it), my prices start at 3.5 cents per word, based on your book’s word count and the complexity of the project.
+Factoring in how much time it takes me to prep (including researching proper pronunciation of things such as names of the people you may quote/cite), record (at least 2x the amount of time it takes just to read your book out loud into my mic), edit, and master it (about 4-6 x the time it takes to record it), my prices start at 3.5 cents per word, based on your book’s word count and the complexity of the project.
 No exceptions.

 - 10,000 words: 10,000 x 0.035 = $350

 - 20,000 words: 20,000 x 0.035 = $700

 - 30,000 words: 30,000 x 0.035 = $1050

 - 40,000 words: 40,000 x 0.035 = $1400

 - and so on…

 The industry standard for payment is “per finished hour” (PFH), in which case my rate works out to around $350/PFH, but this almost always confuses first-time authors who hire me, so we just go by the cents per word way of calculating it and it comes close to the same outcome.